vega/vega-lite/site/docs/transform/timeunit.md

 To customize time unit properties, you can set `timeUnit` to be a time unit definition object.
 It can have the following properties.

-{% include table.html props="unit,maxbins,step,utc" source="TimeUnitParams" %}
+{% include table.html props="unit,maxbins,step,utc,binned" source="TimeUnitParams" %}

 ### Example: Customizing Step